 END OF Legal information guides

-You can apply for a domestic violence order yourself or get a police officer, solicitor or authorised person (friend, relative, community/welfare worker) to apply for you.
+You can apply for a domestic violence order yourself or a police officer, lawyer or authorised person (friend, relative, community/welfare worker) may apply for you.

 You should get legal advice before applying for a domestic violence order.
-Legal Aid Queensland provides free legal advice and may be able to help you get a domestic violence order.
+Legal Aid Queensland gives free legal advice and may be able to help you apply for a domestic violence order.

-If the police suspect domestic violence has been committed they must investigate your complaint.
-If after they’ve investigated they reasonably believe that domestic violence has been committed they can:
+If the police suspect domestic violence has been committed, they must investigate your complaint.
+If they investigate your case and reasonably believe domestic violence has occurred, they can:

-The police can charge the respondent with a criminal offence (eg stalking, assault, grievous bodily harm etc) if they believe it would be more appropriate to deal with the behaviour through the criminal law system.
-If they do charge the respondent with a criminal offence, their bail conditions may stop them from having contact with you.
+The police may charge the respondent with a criminal offence (eg strangulation, stalking, assault, grievous bodily harm) if they believe it would be more appropriate to deal with the behaviour through the criminal law system.
+If they do charge the respondent with a criminal offence, the respondent’s bail conditions may stop the respondent from having contact with you.

-This is issued on the spot and protects you immediately from further acts of domestic violence.
-It has the same effect as a court order until the matter is heard in court.
-The notice may include a court date where the respondent must appear and will become the application to the court.
-Before they can issue a police protection notice, the police must reasonably believe that:
+This is issued on the spot to protect you immediately from further acts of domestic violence.
+It has the same effect as a domestic violence order until the matter is heard in court.
+Before they can issue a police protection notice, the police must reasonably believe:

 You should talk to police about whether this applies to your situation.

-The police protection notice may include conditions that provide effective and immediate protection for you and your children.
-It could also include a “cool down” condition to stop the respondent from coming to or staying in your house, trying to approach you or trying to contact you, which remains in force for no more than 24 hours.
+The police protection notice may include conditions that provide effective and immediate protection for you and your children such as to stop the respondent from coming to or staying in your home, trying to approach you or trying to contact you.

 This only applies if you already have a domestic violence order in place.
-The police can apply to the court to have the conditions in your existing domestic violence order changed to better protect you.
+The police can apply to the court to vary (change) the conditions in your existing domestic violence order so you have increased protection.

-If the police believe you are in immediate danger, and that the normal application process won’t protect you quickly enough, they can apply for an urgent temporary protection order.
-This might happen if the court is in a remote location, does not sit regularly, or the respondent cannot be easily located.
-The application is made to a magistrate and can be done by fax, telephone, radio or email.
+If the police believe you and your children are in immediate danger, and the normal application process is too slow to protect you, they can apply for an urgent temporary protection order.
+This may also happen if the court is in a remote location, the court does not sit regularly, or the respondent cannot be easily located.

 If you do not want to apply for the domestic violence order yourself, you can get a friend, relative or community/welfare worker to apply for you.
-You will need to give that person authorisation to apply for an order on your behalf.
+You will need to give that person authorisation to apply for an order for you.

-A guardian or administrator, who is appointed under the Guardianship and Administration Act 2000, can apply for a domestic violence order on your behalf.
+A guardian or administrator, who is appointed under the Guardianship and Administration Act 2000, can apply for a domestic violence order for you.

-A person acting under an enduring power of attorney under the Power of Attorney Act 1998 can also apply for a domestic violence order on another person’s behalf.
+A person acting under an enduring power of attorney under the Power of Attorney Act 1998 can also apply for a domestic violence order for you.